How Health Insurance Works FOR DENTAL SURGERY (Hospital vs Extras Explained)

 They do very different things, and for many dental and oral surgery procedures, both can apply at the same time.

-Hospital cover is designed mostly for non-dental, medical or surgical issues.
-It’s main purpose is to cover you whenever you’re admitted as a private patient to a private hospital or day surgery for medical treatment.
+Hospital cover is designed primarily for medical surgery in a private hospital or private day surgery.
+It is not designed for dental surgery.
+Its main purpose is to cover you whenever you’re admitted as a private patient to a private hospital or day surgery for medical surgical treatment.

-In general, hospital cover contributes to the facility and medical costs associated with being admitted for procedures such as:
+In general, hospital cover contributes to the facility and costs associated with being admitted for medical surgical procedures.

 Orthopaedic surgery (e.g. knee or shoulder surgery)